Kandy-IO/kandy-link-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 If the receiving party prefers the information that it has successfully received the call, it can notify the calling party by the `ringingFeedbackOption` method.

-Possible values of the ringingFeedbackOption configuration parameter are NONE, SERVER and CLIENT.
+Possible values of the ringingFeedbackOption configuration parameter are APP, SERVER and AUTO.

 When ringingFeedbackOption is SERVER, SPiDR/Kandy Link sends the Ringing notification to the caller immediately after sending the callStart notification to the callee.

-When ringingFeedbackOption is NONE, SPiDR / Kandy Link will not send ringing feedback.

-* NONE: There will be no ringing feedback.
+When ringingFeedbackOption is APP, Ringing Feedback is reponsibility of application.

+The option selected during registration, cannot be changed after registration.

+* APP: The application side should manage the ringing feedback operations

 * SERVER: Server based ringing feedback.

-* CLIENT: Client based ringing feedback.
+* AUTO: Auto ringing feedback mechanism by SDK.

 <div class="page-break"></div>